The Clear Edge

 Liam’s transformation proves infrastructure‑first scaling works for non‑linear business models.

-Timeline: 3 weeks analysis, 3 weeks infrastructure build, 3 weeks marketing launch, 3 weeks scale validation.
-12 weeks total to $65K+ if model supports it.
+A practical timeline looks like this: 3 weeks of analysis, 3 weeks of infrastructure build, 3 weeks of marketing launch, and 3 weeks of scale validation—12 weeks total to reach $65K+ if the model supports it.

 Q: How does this infrastructure-first system turn a $28K/month digital product business into $67K/month in 12 weeks?